makerdao/dss-vest/README.md

 After deployment, governance must set the `cap` value using the `file` function.

+#### DssVestTransferrable

+Pass the authorized sender address and the address of the token contract to the constructor to set up the contract for streaming arbitrary ERC20 tokens.
+Note: this contract must be given ERC `approve()` authority to withdraw tokens from this contract.

+After deployment, the owner must also set the `cap` value using the `file` function.

 ### Creating a vest

 #### `create(_usr, _tot, _bgn, _tau, _eta, _mgr) returns (id)`